dev-shreya/449-Project-2/README.md

-# CPSC449Project1
+# CPSC449Project2

 ## Members of Team:
-Ayush Bhardwaj, Arati Maurya, Dillon Go, Nikhil Giri
+Alejandro, Shreya, Dillon

 ## Steps to run our program:
 1. Navigate to the correct directory of the project file.